 If you choose to forgo health insurance, you will have to pay the full fees for doctor visits.
 Perhaps you are healthy and only need an annual checkup?

-The average cost of visiting a doctor for a checkup without health insurance can cost between $200 and $300.
-A new patient office visit up to 30 minutes can cost upwards of $578, according to the Healthcare Blue Book.
+The average cost of visiting a doctor for a checkup without health insurance can cost between $150 to $300.

 While it’s much cheaper to skip health insurance when you are healthy, the reason for questioning the need for insurance is an emergency.
 How much can you expect to pay if you wind up in the emergency room (ER)?